mayadata-io/oep-e2e/testplan/docs/director/installation/tc-install-gcp-allsc.md

 - Provide the secret and  URL in the values.yaml.

+- Use storage class as cstor-storage-class for mysql,elasticsearch and cassandra pvcs.

-- Use storage class as openebs-jiva-default for all the PVCs .
+- Use storage class as openebs-jiva-default for maya-grafana PVC.

+- Use storage class as openebs-hostpath for mayastore PVC.

 - Execute the helm install command.
 Follow the helpcenter doc for detailed information.